Love Island next episode and how to watch online

 Love Island SPOILERS!

-This week saw the first elimination of the series as Eve Gale left the villa.
+This week saw the second elimination of the series as Connagh Howard became the first boy to leave the villa.

-In Friday evening's episode, Shaughna got a text alerting the Islanders that a recoupling would take place and the boys would choose which girls they wanted to couple up with.
-The girl not picked to be in a couple was sent packing.
+In Friday evening's episode, Mike got a text alerting the Islanders: "Tonight there will be a recoupling.
+The girls will choose who they want to couple up with and the boy not picked to be in a couple will be dumped from the island #upyourgame #everymanforhimself"

-Sunday's show will see all the fallout from Eve's exit and all the drama caused by the recoupling.
+Sunday's show will see all the fallout from Connagh's exit and all the drama caused by the recoupling.

 Love Island 2020 airs at 9PM on ITV2.